-The RX100 V is a recent model that features in the current product line-up of Sony.
-In contrast, the SX720 has been discontinued (but can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the SX720 was succeeded by the Canon SX730.
+Both the SX720 and the RX100 V have been discontinued, but can regularly be found used on ebay.
+The SX720 was replaced by the Canon SX730, while the RX100 V was followed by the Sony RX100 VI.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.

 So how do things add up?
 Which of the two cameras – the Canon SX720 or the Sony RX100 V – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.

 Reasons to prefer the Canon PowerShot SX720 HS:

 - Maximized detail: Lacks an anti-alias filter to exploit the sensor's full resolution potential.

 - Faster shutter: Has higher mechanical shutter speed (1/3200s vs 1/2000s) to freeze action.

 - More tele-reach: Has a longer tele-lens for perspective compression and subject magnification.